flaneurette/Social-Media-Platform/README.md

 <img src="https://i.ibb.co/b3MbFGc/Untitled-1.png" />

 # App
-There is also and Android App available.
+There is also an Android App available.

 # Messenger
 It includes a messenger/chatbox option.